frankstepanski/node-express-course/week3/readme.md

 >400-499: Client error; problem in how client submitted request\
 >500-599: Server error: request accepted, but server error prevented fullfillment

-By default, Express will send a [200 status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200) when a response is sent.
+By default, Express will send a [200 status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200) when a response is sent, but sometimes, we may want to respond with a different status code.

 We can implicitly set the status code by using the [res.status()](https://expressjs.com/en/4x/api.html#res.status) method, which is a good practice to follow.